Oubaitori: A Japanese Metaphor for Growth

 Embracing Your Season, Starting Today

-Whether you are in a quiet winter of rest — gathering strength that no one else can see yet — or a vibrant spring of visible growth, your timeline is not wrong.
+Whether you are in a quiet winter of rest — gathering strength that no one else can see yet — or a visible spring of growth, your timeline is not wrong.
 It is yours.

 That is oubaitori.
-And it is available to you, right now, exactly as you are.
+And it is available to you, exactly as you are.

 Ready to tend your own garden?
 Oubaitori helps you track your mood, health, gratitude, and daily highlights — privately, simply, and on your own terms.